 Environments are simply empty namespaces until they are populated with nodes.
 To create a node:

-- Navigate to your environment home page and click the + ADD dropdown in the top right of the screen.
+- Navigate to your environment home page and click the CREATE NODE button in the middle of the screen.

 A node requires three pieces of configuration for the initial setup:

 - Name - a string identifying the node in the environment.
 This does not need to contain the name or membership of the owning organization as this information will be clearly displayed in the environment dashboard

 Deployment Region - the cloud and underlying region where the node will be deployed.
 If the environment is deployed as single region, then the region is inherited from the environment configuration.
 If the environment is deployed as a hybrid multi-region, then any whitelisted regions will be available for choice.